India's COVID-19 tally rises to 5.66 lakh; 66 pc cases in June alone; PM says increasing 'negligence' by people a cause of worry

 "Those not following the rules will need to be stopped and cautioned," he said, stressing "be it a village pradhan or the prime minister, no one is above the law in India".
 "As the country enters Unlock-2, we are also entering the season of increasing cases of cough, cold and fever.
 I, therefore, request all of you to take special care of yourselves," he said.

 "Thus, around 59.07 per cent of patients have recovered so far," an official said.
-Maharashtra remained the highest contributor to the single day rise in cases, registering over 5,200 coronavirus infections, according to Union Health Ministry.

-Recording nearly 4,000 cases in the last 24 hours, Tamil Nadu has again surpassed Delhi to regain the second spot among the list of worst-hit states by the pandemic.
+Medical experts have pointed to the ramped up COVID-19 testing, now available more extensively and at a reasonable price, as a big reason for the spike in cases recently.

+According to the ICMR, a cumulative total of 86,08,654 samples have been tested up to June 29 with 2,10,292 samples been tested on Monday.
+On Tuesday evening, Maharashtra, which has the highest number of cases, said its tally is 1,74,761 with 4,878 new patients while the death toll has risen to 7,855 after 245 more fatalities.

+Tamil Nadu's COVID-19 tally crossed the 90,000 mark, overtaking Delhi to occupy the second spot among the worst affected, with nearly 4,000 fresh cases for the third consecutive day.
+Capital Chennai recorded the highest single day increase of 2,393 cases, a state health department bulletin said.

 Tamil Nadu Higher Education Minister K P Anbalagan has tested positive for coronavirus, according to hospital in Chennai.
 It said he is "very stable and all vital parameters are normal."
-Karnataka also recorded more than 1,100 cases overtaking Haryana and Andhra Pradesh.

-Delhi saw an increase of 2,084 cases.
+Karnataka breached the 15,000 mark on Tuesday, overtaking Haryana and Andhra Pradesh.
+As of June 30 evening, cumulatively 15,242 COVID-19 positive cases have been confirmed in the state, which includes 246 deaths and 7,918 discharges, the state health department said in its bulletin.

+The total number of case in Delhi has crossed 85,000.
 The coronavirus recovery rate in the national capital reached 66.03 per cent on June 29.
 In June, the national capital added over 64,000 fresh cases to its tally, while over 47,357 patients recovered, were discharged or migrated.

-Maharashtra has reported the highest number of cases at 1,69,883, followed by Tamil Nadu at 86,224, Delhi at 85,161, Gujarat at 31,938, Uttar Pradesh at 22,828, West Bengal at 17,907 and Rajasthan at 17,660, according to the ministry data.
+According to the Union ministry data, the number of cases in Gujarat is at 31,938, Uttar Pradesh at 22,828, West Bengal at 17,907 and Rajasthan at 17,660,.
 The Union Health Ministry lauded the work of 1.6 lakh accredited health workers, ASHA, in tracking over 30.43 lakh migrants who returned to Uttar Pradesh during the COVID-19 lockdown and assisting the state government in contact tracing and community surveillance.

 A total of 2,831 people have been infected by the virus in Uttarakhand, 2,761 in Chhattisgarh, 2,426 in Jharkhand, 1,380 in Tripura, 1,227 in Manipur, 1,198 in Goa, 964 in Ladakh and 942 in Himachal Pradesh.
 The Tripura government said it is not thinking of extending the coronavirus lockdown as the situation in the state is "stable".